 How to Tile a Backsplash

 Don't over think this!
-DIY projects link tiling a backsplash can be a simple and straightforward process.
-But first things first, let's gather the contractor materials.
+DIY projects like tiling a backsplash can be a simple and straightforward process.
+But first things first, let's gather the contractor materials and contractor tools needed to get this project completed correctly.
 Below, find the materials needed to easily tile a backsplash.

 Contractor Materials Needed

-Now that you have the contractor materials, let's move to the fun part- actually tiling a backsplash.
+Now that you have the contractor materials and tools, let's move to the fun part- actually tiling a backsplash.
 Follow the simple contractor steps below and you'll be finished in no time.

 Steps to Tiling a Backsplash